mbosley/intro-scientific-analysis/README.md

 write something like this:

 > I used ChatGPT to help me write this assignment.
 The following parts of this
-> assignment were written by ChatGPT: [insert text here].
+> assignment were written by ChatGPT: [describe parts here].
 The following parts
-> were written by me: [insert text here].
+> were written by me: [describe parts here].

-However, if you rely on ChatGPT's answer, and that answer is wrong,  you will be held responsible for the error.
+Note that if you rely on ChatGPT's answer, and that answer is wrong, you will be held responsible for the error.
 Thus, you should always check the output of ChatGPT to make sure that it is correct before submitting it as part of your assignment.